 With this in mind, I highly recommend anyone new to this blog to start with my three part series on “What is Lean?” which can be found here, here and here.
 This will provide you with a general understanding of my own terminology/methodology and overall system approach to core “Lean/TPS” when reading later posts.
 I want to avoid more more confusion.

-In fact, my first eleven posts (Update: now thirty-five posts) were written with a conscious order in mind when I created them.
+In fact, my first eleven posts (Update: now thirty-eight posts) were written with a conscious order in mind when I created them.
 They follow a purposeful flow of ideas as you read through them in chronological order.
 While recommended, it is not at all necessary to do it that way.
 I have tried to create links between the different posts so that you can easily navigate among the posts to chase down or clarify information you may need.